ilabcode/ActionModels.jl/docs/src/Using_the_package/variations_of_util.md

 ### get_history()

-to get the history we need to give inputs to the agent.
+To get the history we need to give inputs to the agent.
 Let's start by giving a single input

 ````@example variations_of_util
 give_inputs!(agent, 1)
 ````

-we can now get the history of the agent's states.
-We can have a look at the "value" state
+We can now get the history of the agent's states.
+We can have a look at the "value" state.

 ````@example variations_of_util
 get_history(agent, "value")
 ````

-and get multiple states' histories
+Get multiple states' histories

 ````@example variations_of_util
 get_history(agent, ["value","action"])
 ````

-lastly, get all history of the agent
+Lastly, get all history of the agent

 ````@example variations_of_util
 get_history(agent)